nfdi4cat/voc4cat-tool/README.md

 `voc4cat --template template/VocExcel-template_043_4Cat.xlsx vocabulary.ttl`

-It is also possible to specify vocexcel-specific options at the end of a `voc4cat` command.
+Options that are specific for vocexcel can be put at the end of a `voc4cat` command.
 Here is an example that forwards the `-e 3` and `-m 3` options to vocexcel and moreover demonstrates a complex combination of options (as used in CI):

 `(.venv) λ voc4cat --add_IRI --add_related --check --forward --docs --output_directory outbox inbox-excel-vocabs/ -e 3 -m 3`